CCP - FAQs - About CCS: General

 Do the participant companies believe that deploying CCS while burning fossil fuels will contravene efforts to make renewable energy capacity more affordable?

-The CCP believes that CCS is a bridge to a more secure, less carbon-intensive energy future.
+CCS is a bridge to a more secure, less carbon-intensive energy future.
 CCS is not a replacement for renewable energy build but instead aims to more quickly address carbon dioxide emissions while renewable energy capacity can be built and optimized.

 What would convince your members or a utility company that it is worth investing a sum like this?